 With my first couple of sips, I thought this was quite a tame whisky.
 Probably the closest in style to the Original Ten, albeit with a little bit of smoke and a touch of Marsala.
 With each additional sip, however, the whisky seemed to grow in intensity, gathering spice as it developed.
 It didn’t quite live up to the Smoky Ten, or even the Twelve, but that’s a matter of taste and opinion.
 It is still a well-made, flavoursome whisky.

-It’s been an interesting experience tasting through this new range.
+Conclusions: It’s been an interesting experience tasting through this new range.
 Especially against the backdrop of the policy change at Glendronach.
 Does the quality of the new drams live up to that of their predecessors?
 That’s hard to say.
-Looking back at old reviews, I scored the old ten-year-old, and the ten-year-old Curiositas better than I have the new Ten and Smoky Ten versions.
-That’s far from conclusive though.
-Any reviewer worth their salt will tell you that their opinions change.
-You can’t really compare a score from two or three years ago with one from today.
-Experience grows, palates evolve, tastes change.
-The only way to properly compare would be to taste old and new, side by side.
-That might now be difficult with Benriach, maybe not with Glendronach.
+Looking back at old reviews, I thoroughly enjoyed the old ten-year-old Curiositas but how that would compare to the new Smoky Ten is impossible to say without a side-by-side tasting.
+That might now be difficult with Benriach but maybe not with Glendronach.
 It would be very interesting to taste old un-chill-filtered Glendronach alongside new chill-filtered Glendronach.
 Maybe I’ll look into that.

 In the meantime, the new Benriach range is solid enough.
 The Smoky Ten stood out as the most interesting to me, but I enjoyed them all.
 I wasn’t blown away, but perhaps that’s expecting a bit much from four bottles at £40.
 Maybe the really spectacular stuff will come further up the range.